Images of Liberation

-Images of Liberation (Befrielsesbilleder) is a 1982 Danish drama film directed by Lars von Trier in his directorial debut.
+Images of Liberation (Befrielsesbilleder) is a 1982 Danish drama film directed by Lars von Trier.

 The film was Trier's graduation film from the National Film School of Denmark.
 It became the first ever Danish school film to receive regular theatrical distribution.
 It was screened in the Panorama section of the 34th Berlin International Film Festival.

 Plot

 The story is set in Copenhagen during World War II, and follows a German officer who visits his Danish mistress the days after the occupation of Denmark has ended.